The Neurochemical Decision Cycle: Why Your Choices Don’t Start from Neutral

 Where focus, consistency, and resistance collide.

-Once a decision is made, chemistry doesn’t stop; it simply changes shape.
+Once a decision is made, chemistry changes shape.
 In execution, dopamine drives energy toward what feels rewarding, while cortisol pulls attention away from what feels heavy.
-The result is a day full of motion — but not always of progress.
+The result can be a day full of motion — but not always of progress.

-When dopamine leads, you experience Reward-Driven Activity, the Dopamine Feedback Loop again, this time through activity.
+Dopamine-Driven Activity, the Dopamine Feedback Loop, shows up as a strong pull toward what feels rewarding.
 A new idea, positive feedback, or a quick win releases dopamine and re-orders your priorities on the spot.
 You feel a rush of progress and dive in.
 Work that lacks stimulation — strategy, follow-through, difficult conversations — quietly slides down the list.
-You tell yourself you’re being adaptive, but in reality, you’re being steered by chemistry, not by importance.
+You tell yourself you’re being responsive, but in reality, your attention is being steered by chemistry, not by importance.

-Awareness of these loops doesn’t mean suppressing energy or erasing emotion.
-It means noticing when your sense of progress is being chemically engineered.
+Awareness of these loops means noticing when your sense of progress is being chemically engineered.
 When you can tell the difference between real advancement and the feeling of advancement, execution stops drifting and starts compounding.

 Stage 3 — Recovery & Rest